J.P. Crawford Player Props: Mariners vs. Giants

 J.P.
 Crawford At The Plate

-- Crawford has 67 hits this season and a team-best OBP of .358.

-- He ranks 98th in batting average, 30th in on base percentage, and 123rd in slugging among the qualified hitters in MLB action.
+- Among qualifying hitters, he ranks 90th in batting average, while his on-base percentage ranks 28th and he is 116th in slugging.

-- Crawford is batting .316 with one homer during his last games and is riding a four-game hitting streak.
+- Crawford is batting .421 with one homer during his last outings and is riding a five-game hitting streak.

+- In 60.3% of his 78 games this season, Crawford has picked up at least one hit.
+He's also had 18 multi-hit games.

+- He has hit a home run in seven games this season (9.0%), homering in 2.1% of his chances at the plate.

-- Crawford has driven home a run in 20 games this season (26.0%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Crawford has driven home a run in 20 games this year (25.6%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on two occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.